5 Key Considerations for Roofing Over Different Types of Roof Insulation

 3. Compatibility With Roofing Materials

-Some roofing materials, such as metal and asphalt shingles, perform better with specific insulation materials.
-For example, rigid foam insulation works well under metal roofs, while fiberglass batts are more suitable for shingle roofs.
-Consulting with a professional roofer ensures the right material pairing.
+Some forms of insulation work better with some types of roofing materials, such as metal and asphalt shingles.
+For example, rigid foam insulation works well under metal roofs, but fiberglass batts work better under shingle roofs.
+A skilled roofer can help you pick the best combination for your roof.

 4. Load-Bearing Capacity of the Roof